cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 - water - water

-In addition, the 'Group' property on the rigid body component needs to be configured into the corresponding physical element:
+In addition, the `Group` property on the rigid body component needs to be configured into the corresponding physical element:

 ![rigidbody-group](./index/rigidbody-group.jpg)